kytulendu/rra-krr/rrowl.md

 The fight was very difficult as it not only the physical fight, but physiological fight as well.
 It took the combined force 4 weeks to kill The Slaver, just before The Slaver activate the psychic amplifier to control the mind of every sentience being in 20 light years radius.

-The Man Rra-krr War was officially ended in 37 Hrruur 15046 or Earth's date, 10 August 2351 with The Slaver death, millions life and mind of all races were lost during The Slaver incident, much more than the entire 22 years war it self.
+The Man Rra-krr War was officially ended in 37 Hrruur 15046 or Earth's date, 10 August 2351 with The Slaver death, millions life and mind of all races were lost during the battle, much more than the entire 22 years war it self.
 This including Second-Telepath’s mind.
 Who have confronted The Slaver while it going to activate the psychic amplifier.
 Before his mind shattered by The Slaver psychic power, he have gone berserk and shred The Slaver in to pieces, killed it in process.
 His sire found him barely alive near The Slaver remains, he was in comatose state for weeks.
 When he was recovered, they discovered that his mind was shattered, he was unable to speak and was feral like an animal.
 Second-Telepath that his clan know of was gone...

 Some times after the incident, The Rra-krr’s Patriarch honor all of combatant from all races who involve in The Slaver Incident, both alive and death, for their sacrifice.
 And given reward and a token (like medal of honor) to all who participate in the incident.
 Due to the lost of majority of Rra-krr’s telepath in the incident, The Patriarch have given all of the surviving telepath a name and the honor of special license to mate with volunteer females or mate(s) of their choice, and for Second-Telepath, now know as Rrowl-Telepath, a gift from his sire and The Patriarch to full fill his last wish if he was alive after the incident, that will given to him if he was recovered from mental injury.

 It took nearly 3 years for him, with help from The Patriarch’s healer telepath and his clan to heal from the mental injury inflict by The Slaver, but not completely due to severe damage that The Slaver inflict to him.
-He was some what the same Rra-krr as he was known before, tho he have his past memory and other skill intact, but his behavior was more feral and a bit more aggressive than before.

 After he have recovered, he was stationed onboard his ship, The Bloody-Claw, as a telepath/hyperspace-navigator and explore the unexplored space with his small crew, to full fill the desire to become an explorer like his sire.

 **The Hidden Temple Incident**

-Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a god who guard The Fanged God’s hunting ground and punish those who over hunt or destroy the hunting ground by eating them alive and eat their soul afterwards, as well as protect and lead the soul of those who deceased in the hunting ground to the under world.
+Lord of the Forest, also known as Lord of the Savannah in majority of Rra-krr-Home, was a god of hunting, beasts, death, the afterlife and the Underworld in Rra-krr religion, usually depicted as black furred Rra-krr with a pair of horns and red eyes.
+His hands often have bow and arrow or a spear as a weapon.
+His roles in Rra-krr religion is the guardian of The Fanged God’s hunting ground, who will punish those who over hunt or destroy the hunting ground by eating them alive and eat their soul afterwards, as well as protect and lead the soul of those who deceased in the hunting ground to the Underworld.

-For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
+For many Rra-krr clan, he was also the god of the hunt, as they believed The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
 The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

-He is depicted as black furred Rra-krr with horns and red eyes.
-His hands often have bow and arrow or a spear as a weapon.
+By the early patriarchy era (32,800 years ago), He was often depicted as guiding individuals from the world of the living to the afterlife.

 From a recently discovered tomb of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
 But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb, that was discovered hundred of years ago.
 This cause intense debate among some Rra-krr lore keeper that in some instance ended up with a duel in the arena...